koenraadvanmeerbeek/sGlobe-website/content/home/research.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-- description: We aim to study drivers and impact of microclimate conditions on species range dynamics
+- description: Microclimate conditions are key to understanding how organisms respond to warming, yet they are frequently neglected in ecological research.
+We aim to unravel the drivers and impact of microclimate conditions on species range dynamics
   icon: MCE
   icon_pack: custom
   name: Microclimate ecology
-- description: We aim to improve our understanding of the effects of climate change and invasive species on biodiversity and the functioning of terrestrial ecosystems
+- description: We aim to improve our understanding of the effects of global change on biodiversity and the functioning of terrestrial ecosystems.
+We focus on climate change and invasive species, as these are identified as two of the most important anthropogenic drivers of biodiversity loss.
   icon: CC
   icon_pack: custom
   name: Global change effects
-- description: We aim at developing global change-robust solutions for the biodiversity crisis, one of the biggest challenges in the Anthropocene.
+- description: Nature conservation is stuck in the detrimental paradigm of preventing community changes under changing conditions.
+We aim at developing global change-robust solutions for the biodiversity crisis, one of the biggest challenges in the Anthropocene.
   icon: BD
   icon_pack: custom
   name: Biodiversity conservation